-If students submit a piece of work after the deadline or miss any other part of the assessment for a module as a result of illness or any other special circumstances, they must provide evidence of same to the Lecturer and/or the Arts Office.
+If students submit a piece of work after the deadline, or miss any other part of the assessment for a module as a result of illness or any other special circumstances, they must provide evidence of same to Student Academic Services.
 Students can apply for an i grade and defer their assessment if necessary.
 Do contact your lecturer and/or Head of Department if you are experiencing difficulties.
-Further information regarding i grades is available via MIC's Student Academic Administration Office.